Non-log liftable log del Pezzo surfaces of rank one in characteristic five: Extractions of tigers

 \begin{defn} A log del Pezzo surface $S$ of rank one belongs to \textit{LDP (d)} if $S$ contains a curve $C$ such that $(S, C)$ is one of the pairs in \cite[Proposition 5.1 (1) or Lemmas 5.2--5.4]{Lac}. \end{defn}

 Now we are ready to state an alternative of \cite[Theorem 6.25]{Lac} assuming the existence of tigers.

 \begin{thm}[{cf. \cite[Theorem 6.25]{Lac}}] Let $S$ be a log del Pezzo surface of rank one over an algebraically closed field of characteristic $p \neq 2$ or $3$.
-Suppose that $S$ is not Gorenstein and has a tiger.
+Suppose that $S$ has a tiger.
 Then $S$ belongs to one of classes LDP (a)--(d). \end{thm}

 \begin{proof} The assertion follows from Theorem \ref{Lac6.2} and \cite[\S 5.1]{Lac}.
 We note that \cite[Example 7.6]{Lac} belongs to LDP (b) by construction. \end{proof}